durairajaa/opsopi/README.md

 - Click settings button in the popup
 - Click Manage sites button in the settings page
 - Give the url of the site you want to add press "Add site" button
-- Click the "I will give my Javascript File" and follow the walk through
+- Click the "I will give my Javascript File" button and follow the walk through

 opsopi requires two javascript files for each site you want to add
 - backsearch script